 Brush Drop-Off Site

-The brush drop-off site is open for the 2024 season.
+The brush drop-off site will CLOSE December 20th for the 2024 season.
 The site is located at 310 S. Bridge Road (SR 269 South) behind the dog park.
 For your safety, the brush area is not to be used after dusk.

 Rule Reminders: